ShashikaDanasekara/Pixel-Art-Generator-Js/readme.txt

 Room for improvement:
 - You cannot save the pixel art you drew
-- you cannot export it as png to your computer
+- you cannot export art as png to your computer

 To do:
 - Ability to save Previous pixel arts